The World Famous Theming And Decompiling Tool, Tickle My Android, is now even better than ever before!!

 First pick your WorkArea.

 This is new to Tickle My Android.
 You can now work on up to six different rom's or devices without having to reset the tool everytime you want to change from one to the other.
+Each WorkArea is completely separate from the others and you can easily change which one you're using in the Settings Menu.

 Inside each WorkArea are four folders.
 The '_deodex' folder is used for deodexing files (this is covered in the next few posts), the '_in' folder is where files about to be decompiled go, the '_working' folder contains the results of that decompiling and the '_out' folder contains the recompiled files.